swagatk/rl_book/chap08/readme.md

 ## SAC versus SAC2

-* SAC2 with a separate value network provides better performance compared to SAC.
+* SAC2 uses a separate value network and a target value network in addition to using two critic networks.
+* SAC uses two critic network and two target critic networks.

 | Environment / Plot | Comments |
 | ------------------ | -------- |